 When is the deadline to sign up?

-Although the service is voluntary, companies ought to sign up no later than the 5th of April 2021 to use PBIK for the 2021/22 tax year.
+Although the service is voluntary, companies ought to sign up no later than 5 April 2021 to use PBIK for the 2021/22 tax year.
 The application can be made via their HMRC account.

 If this deadline is missed, HMRC may agree that the employer can informally payroll benefits providing that they can justify the reason for missing the initial cut off point.